mattephi/theormech.hw/RHW1/README.md

 ## Stack:

 The work is done within the single Jupyter Notebook.
 All the simulations were printed directly to the gif files.
-To replicate the result you should execute the [notebook](TMHW2.ipynb) and check generated files called "task1.gif" and "task2.gif".
+To replicate the result you should execute the [notebook](rhw1.ipynb)

 This is the first homework when I finally started using custom class for simple and fast plotting.